yesodweb/yesodweb.com-content/blog/2014/01/new-fast-logger.md

 I noticed this when I was trying to get Mighty prepared for GHC 7.8.
 Mighty 2.x uses the pre-fork technique to scale on multicore systems.
-That is, Mighty 2.x forks processes according to its configuration file to get over the bottlenecks the IO manager.
+That is, Mighty 2.x forks processes according to its configuration file to get over the bottlenecks of the IO manager.
 If you want to know the pre-fork technique in detail, please read [Mighttpd – a High Performance Web Server in Haskell](http://themonadreader.wordpress.com/2011/10/26/issue-19/).

 I modified Mighty with the pre-fork code removed because it will be not necessary for GHC 7.8.